 PS5 vs Xbox Series X: design

-The design of the Xbox Series X was confirmed by Microsoft back in 2019.
-It looks not too dissimilar to a matte black tower PC – a clear departure from the current Xbox One – that can be stood vertically or laid horizontally.
-It measures 30.1 x 15.1 x 15.1cm (hwd), weighs 4.45kg and works with a 130mm fan which draws cool air up through vents in the bottom and sends hot air out through outlets at the top.
-Unlike previous generations of Xbox, there are no HDMI inputs and no optical-output.
+The design of the Xbox Series X looks not too dissimilar to a matte black tower PC – a clear departure from the Xbox One – that can be stood vertically or laid horizontally.
+It measures 30 x 15 x 15cm (hwd), weighs 4.45kg and works with a 130mm fan that draws cool air up through vents in the bottom and sends hot air out through outlets at the top.
+Unlike previous generations of Xbox, there's no HDMI input or optical output.

 PS5 vs Xbox Series X: specs

 Before we dive into the specs, it's worth pointing out that there are now two PS5 models making the rounds — the original CFI-1000 launch version, and a revised CFI-1100 unit.

 Don't panic, there's not a new PS5 console out there already.
 The changes refer to some internal tweaks to the heatsink and a few other minor changes.
 Initial fears about the newer model running hotter have thankfully been laid to rest, as both consoles offer the same performance and gaming experience.
 With that cleared up, let's dive into it:

 In the battle of the spec sheets, the PS5 appears to lose out against the Xbox Series X. Both have 8-core CPUs from AMD, but the Xbox’s are clocked at 3.8GHz while the PS5’s are 3.5GHz.
 Both consoles also use AMD graphics processors, with the Xbox’s providing 12 teraflops of power to the PS5’s 10.28 teraflops.